Do you want to be able to supply a constant 5 V and create a tone? Get a 5V active buzzer.

-Do you want to control the Arduino using sound?
+Do you want to control the Arduino using sound signal from a computer or from a mobile device?
 For a typical 16 MHz Arduino, I read that the ADC, how analogRead() works, can sample no faster than 9515 Hz.
 Another limitation is that, without a microSD card and module, there is no way to save/record more than a fraction of a second due to limited SRAM, and, like any RAM, anything saved is deleted when the power is cut (though it is possible to save to a tiny amount of EEPROM, which survives when the power is cut).

 However, you can control the built-in LED with audio using my audioIn.ino (in reality, you would probably want to control a strip of addressable LEDs).
 If you'd like, you can use a breadboard to still play the same audio on powered speakers if you kept the other half of the audio cord!
 I say that the speakers should be powered because my code only lets us use low-volume signals to the Arduino, so there needs to be an amplifier after the Arduino.